Vickers: Vickers, Sons & Company

 The company went public in 1867 as Vickers, Sons & Company and gradually acquired more businesses, branching out into various sectors.
 In 1868 Vickers began to manufacture marine shafts, in 1872 they began casting marine propellers and in 1882 they set up a forging press.
 They were also supplying steel forgings for gun barrel manufacturers, including their future main competitor Armstrong, as early as 1870.

 After a decline in lucrative tool steel demand in the US during the first half of 1880s, the stockholders logically decided in spring 1887 to diversify into large-scale armaments production and approved £1.5 million (1887, equivalent to £172.83 million in 2023) capital increase.
 By the end of 1888 Vickers produced and tested both their first artillery piece and first armour plate.
-The time could have never been more fortunate, with the Naval Defence Act 1889 significantly increasing the domestic demand and the invention of nickel steel armour rendering obsolete and worthless the investments of established producers into compound armour.
+The Naval Defence Act 1889 increased domestic demand and the invention of nickel steel armour rendering compound armour obsolete.